Sentera’s industry-leading agriculture sensors are designed to capture precise, radiometrically accurate plant-level

 The Single is unmatched in its performance due to its global shutter, tiny size and lightweight.
 It’s the world’s best tool for those who want to collect the highest quality NDVI or NDRE data.
 The High-Precision Single sensors integrate onto any drone, helping agronomists, consultants, and producers identify growth issues earlier and with greater precision.

 The sensors are available pre-installed on DJI Phantom 4, Mavic, and Inspire equipment or as dealer-installed upgrades to customer-owned drones.

 For several years, Sentera’s research customers have been using Sentera’s Incident Light Sensor (ILS) to measure the color spectrum of incident light from the sun.

-Calculating absolute vegetation health regardless of cloud cover or timing lets the user focus on results and make in-field decisions with more accurate data.
+Calculating absolute vegetative health, regardless of cloud cover or timing, enables focusing on results and making better in-field decisions using more accurate data.